Craig Beardsley

 Craig Russell Beardsley (born 1960) is an American former competition swimmer who was a world record-holder in the 200-meter butterfly for three years in the early 1980s.
-Although he qualified as a member of the ill-fated 1980 U.S. Olympic Team, Beardsley could not compete in the Olympics because of the U.S. boycott of the Moscow Summer Olympic Games.
+Although he qualified as a member of the 1980 U.S. Olympic Team, Beardsley could not compete in the Olympics because of the U.S. boycott of the Moscow Summer Olympic Games.

 Early years

 Craig Beardsley was born in New York City in 1960, the son of an American father, Russell Beardsley, and a Chinese American immigrant mother, Jeanne Loh.
 He attended the United Nations International School in the city, where he was a stand-out cello player, and graduated from Northern Valley Regional High School at Old Tappan after his family moved to Harrington Park, New Jersey.
 Prior to attending college, Beardsley never had an opportunity to swim for a school team because none of his schools sponsored an organized swim team.